MichMink/sqlalchemy/README.md

 MIT

 ## Features
-answers to queries on climate data
+Answers to queries on climate data in Hawaii